doscsy12/insurance_data_analysis/README.md

 ## Data-driven strategic planning on integrated product and marketing communications
-Case Study from a life insurance firm
+Case study from a life insurance firm